How to Prevent Shoulder Pain From Using a Wheelchair

 Whilst not being able to walk can be frustrating, imagine being limited by pain and not being able to use the upper extremity of your body as well.
+Prevention of shoulder pain from using a wheelchair is important and prevention of this all too common issue is the key.

-This all too common problem of shoulder pain in manual wheelchair users occurs in as much as 71% of people (1).
+Shoulder pain in manual wheelchair users occurs in as much as 71% of people (1).

 With that in mind here are 7 great tips to prevent those annoying aches and pains.